JAMES BANKS COMIC BOOK ARTIST AND SCREENWRITER

 Greetings everyone and may I welcome you to Leviathan comics.
 My name is James Matthew Banks Jr and I am the editor and publisher of this website .
 I will be publishing and sharing with you artwork and information on different comic books and graphic novels from superheroes to horror comics .
 On this website we are offering two titles at this moment that are available and published on amazon.com.
 The first book is my 150 page graphic novel that I published in 2017 called Doctor Leviathan volume one.
 The other book is a my 40 page comic book called Doctor Leviathan issue I that was published back in 2005.
+At this moment myself and my agent Lloyd have a screenplay for a Doctor Leviathan movie that we are offering to producers and production companies.

 James Mathew Banks Jr grew up in Indianapolis, Indiana and began drawing and writing about comic book characters in his early teens.
 As he entered his high school years he tried to balance his love for comics with his love of playing high school sports.
 Between classes he would let his imagination run wild creating new ideas for his comic book characters.
 After he graduated from high school in 1981 he continued his love for drawing and writing comic books while working at his first job at a local neighborhood grocery store.
 While working there as a cashier he would draw and write during the late hours on the night shift .
 In 1986 James Matthew Banks Jr created his first major comic book character that would latter be published called Doctor Leviathan.
 During the early nineties, when he was just married, James Matthew Banks Jr entered into his first small and local comic book convention in Indianapolis.
 There, while along side other aspiring comic book creators , he introduced and sold his first works to many comic book fans at that local convention.
 In 1996 James Matthew Banks Jr began self publishing his comic books to several comic book shops in the mid west and a few on the east coast.
 James Matthew Banks Jr continued his love for comic books and kept self publishing his comics after his divorce well into the late nineties.
 In 2005 James Matthew Banks Jr went to his first large and major comic book convention in Detroit Michigan called the motor city con.
 There he met many well established artist and comic book writers , as he sold his new comics that he had just created.
 In 2006 he got his first book distribution deal with Ambiguity book distribution which helped him distribute his comics around the country.
 In January 2017 James Matthew Banks Jr published his first graphic novel called Doctor Leviathan volume one on the kindle e-book.
 This graphic novel is also now published as a print graphic novel.